ntoll/uflash/README.rst

 * Extract an encoded Python script from a MicroPython hex file.
 * Discover the connected micro:bit.
 * Copy the resulting hex onto the micro:bit, thus flashing the device.
+* Specify the MicroPython runtime hex in which to embed your Python code.

 Installation
 ------------